UA-58485511-1

 Data export | Audalytics or SD card |

-Depends on the flow rate of the leak, from 30cm (1ft) to 50-100m(150-300ft) .
-Large leaks, in thousand of liters per hour, can be detected up to 50 m.
-Small leaks, a few liters per hour, are detected at a few meters.
-Typical leak search distance is between 4 to 8 (13 to 26) meters.
+Depending on the flow rate of the leak, from 30 centimeters (1 feet) to 50-100 meters (150-300 feet).
+Large leaks (thousand of liters per hour) can be detected up to 50 meters.
+Small leaks (a few liters per hour) are detectable at a few meters.
+Typical leak search distance is between 1 to 6 meters (3 to 20 feet).

 What type of gases can be detected?

-A difference of pressure of 50mbar (0.7psi) is recommended for a good detection.
-Below, it is still be possible to detect gas leaks, but the detection limit of the device is higher.
+A difference in pressure of 50 mbar (0.7 psi) is recommended for good detection.
+Below this, it is still be possible to detect gas leaks, but the detection limit of the device is higher.
 The difference can also be negative (vacuum leaks).

 Which gases can be detected ?
 Does it work with vacuum leaks?